kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 <br>

 - ❓ What is the project main objective?
-- ❓ Which part of the main objective a ML is addressing?
+- ❓ Which part of the main objective a ML model is addressing?
 - 📈📉 Establish a [baseline](https://blog.ml.cmu.edu/2020/08/31/3-baselines/) against which your ML will be considered an successful (an improvement against the baseline)
 - ❓ Are there any solutions not based on a ML model?
 You are likely to be asked to compared your method against some no-ML model!
 - Choose: KPIs	(key performance indicators)